Mgahinga Gorilla National Park

 1. Gorilla Trekking

-Gorilla Tracking is the most thrilling tourist activity in Mgahinga forest.
-The habituated gorilla family in this park is called the Nyakigezi Family.
-This group consists of 9 members, 2 silver-backs, 3 adult females, 2 juveniles and 2 infants.
+Gorilla Tracking is the most thrilling tourist activity in the park.
+The only habituated gorilla family in this park is called the Nyakagezi Family.
+This gorilla group consists of 9 members, 2 silver-backs, 3 adult females, 2 juveniles and 2 infants.
 It is an intensive experience that can last a day long.
 The tour guide leads you through the gorilla’s world, explaining comprehensively ecological and behavioural aspects of the gorillas.
 Whereas chances are high that you will the gorillas, this is not guaranteed.
 Gorillas by nature wild creatures with no fixed routine and finding them requires the skill and experience of your trackers and guides as well as luck by your side on that day.

 The trackers and guides have helped to habituate the gorilla groups and know them intimately.
 They will take you to the area where they left the gorillas the day before.
 Before leaving they may be able to suggest how long the hike might be.
 While walking, please feel free to ask guides to slow down if they are going too fast and if you need a rest.
 Feel free to stop and look at birds or flowers, the guide will ensure that you don’t get left behind.
 The exercise can be tiresome, so better you are fit physically and please wear shoes with good traction ideal for steep muddy slopes and when taking photos dim and flash lights are not allowed since these animals are black in colour.

 For you to enjoy the gorilla-tracking exercise, kindly carry the following:-

 – Carry rain gear or a Rain Coat

 – Sunscreen and a hut for the unpredictable weather.

 – Hiking boots – ankle level boots are fine but make sure it is something handy.